How the Church in Ephesus Missed Sustaining Revival and What We Learn From It

 • Paul preached and taught powerfully (Acts 19:8-11)

 • Extraordinary miracles were happening through Paul.
-Handkerchiefs and aprons that had touched him were taken to the sick and their illnesses were cured and evil spirits left them.
+Handkerchiefs and aprons that had touched him were taken to the sick, and their illnesses were cured, and evil spirits left them.
 (Acts 19:12-12)

 Ephesus is chosen as one of the churches that the Lord rebukes.
-What happened?

-Pauls Strategic Prayer
+A Look at Pauls Strategic Prayer

-When Paul penned the letter to the Ephesians he prayed two great prayers, Ephesians 1:17-19 and Ephesians 3:16-17.
+When Paul penned the letter to the Ephesians, he prayed two great prayers, Ephesians 1:17-19 and Ephesians 3:16-17.
 These prayers virtually say the same thing.

 The focus of the first great prayer in Ephesians sees Paul asking the Father to give the church a spirit of wisdom and revelation so that they may know him better.